drewloewe/Analyzing-Rhetoric/ideology.md

 ❓What examples of "that's just the way things are" views can you name in current US culture?
 What are the terms by which ideas can be challenged?
 By whom?
 Under what conditions?
 How about in other countries?

 Hegemony encompasses the constant need for broad consent to the prevailing view to be maintained (and to withstand challenges) by general consent, not by top-down force as the only means.
-Hegemony operates in part thorough material means or even force, but also through the circulation of rhetoric.
+Hegemony operates in part through material means or even force, but also through the circulation of rhetoric.
 Benedetto Fontana, a scholar of political philosophy, explains it this way:

 >> [H]egemony describes the ways and methods by which consent is generated and organized, which, in turn, is directly related to the mechanisms and processes by which knowledge and beliefs are first, produced, and second, disseminated.